We can finally transfer Nintendo Switch game data without redownloading it

 Additional Equipment

-Whether you own the Nintendo Switch or the Switch Lite, I've found that these three accessories are some of the best ones for these gaming systems.
+Whether you own the Nintendo Switch or the Switch Lite, here are some of the best accessories for both systems.

 Pro Controller ($70 at Best Buy)